spicecadet/Launch-Darkly-Demo/examples/typescript/README.md

 ```

 ## Add Feature Flags to Launch Darkly
 You will need three feature flags to show the capabilities of this demo.
-Create the following Kill Switch flags in your Launch Darkly project
+Create the following flags in your Launch Darkly project

 ### dev-test-flag - Boolean Flag
 This flag changes the react logo to a Launch Darkly logo